 M.S. in Electrical and Computer Engineering May 2011

-Ph.D in Electrical and Computer Engineering 2011 to present
+Ph.D in Electrical and Computer Engineering May 2011 to December 2015

 Research focuses: Atomistic nanoelectronic simulation, quantum transport in untra-scaled transistors, high performance computation, peta-scale computing applications development.

 Supervisor: Professor Gerhard Klimeck

 Engineer Intern, Samsung Semiconductor Inc. Jul.
 2015 to Dec.
 2015

 Manager: Jing Wang

 Co-Op Engineer, GLOBALFOUNDRIES Inc. Jun.
 2013 to Aug.
 2013

 Tight-binding modeling of III-V FinFET.
 Effects of alloy scatteirng.